Hamas makes half billion from ‘humanitarian’ aid, pays its terrorists

 Although the estimated $500 million that Hamas is reaping was first reported back in May, the government treats the aid as proof of its positive conduct towards Gazan civilians, with spokespeople for the Prime Minister’s Office regularly counting off the number of trucks entering the Strip during press briefings.

-“It is up to the entire nation to stand up so that this miserable and intolerable reality will end,” Tzav 9 said.
-“No aid should go in until the last hostages return.”
+“We let all those trucks come in, and Hamas’s strategy is to steal, hoard and gouge.
+That’s what they do. … They steal the food.
+They charge exorbitant prices from the Gazans.
+And that’s how they continue, [or] they hope to continue, to survive.
+And we have to take that away from them,” he said.

+The prime minister did not provide a timeline for when that would occur.

-At the start of the war, the Biden administration demanded Israel allow humanitarian aid into Gaza, with President Joe Biden promising that if it ended up in the hands of Hamas it would be stopped.
+The Israeli government has been under pressure from the Biden administration to allow humanitarian aid into Gaza from the war’s start, with President Joe Biden promising that if aid ended up in the hands of Hamas it would cease.

 On June 14, the U.S. State Department sanctioned Tzav 9, which it called “a violent extremist Israeli group that has been blocking, harassing and damaging convoys carrying lifesaving humanitarian assistance to Palestinian civilians in Gaza.”